PaulKinlan/paul.kinlan.me/content/en/2010-12-01-chrome-extension-post-to-buzz-getting-some-st.markdown

 </div>

 <p>That is actually quite a lot of code, but it is pretty simple.
 Everytime the user changes tab or url, getNewInfo is called.
-We don&rsquo;t have access to the URL of the tab, so we have to first call &ldquo;chrome.tabs.get()&rdquo; to obtain more information.
+We don't have access to the URL of the tab, so we have to first call &ldquo;chrome.tabs.get()&rdquo; to obtain more information.
 After this, everything is pretty standard, we create an XMLHttpRequest and call our url.</p>

-<p>The response returned from this API is JSONP, which we can&rsquo;t load directly so, the code simply strips out the data that we need and then performs a JSON.parse on the value.
+<p>The response returned from this API is JSONP, which we can't load directly so, the code simply strips out the data that we need and then performs a JSON.parse on the value.
 Once we have this value, we simply call the &ldquo;google_buzz_set_count&rdquo; method.</p>

 <p>The google_buzz_set_count function is very simple.
 All it does is call &ldquo;chrome.browserAction.setBadgeText&rdquo;.  setBadgeText is a really nice method because it allows you to have a very subtle way to communicate with your users.</p>

 <p>And that is it.
-This was the original extension that I published, however recently I decided to integrate Content Menu&rsquo;s to allow users to have more control over what gets posted to Buzz, and this is what we will cover in the next (and final) tutorial.</p>
+This was the original extension that I published, however recently I decided to integrate Content Menu's to allow users to have more control over what gets posted to Buzz, and this is what we will cover in the next (and final) tutorial.</p>